 - Can a director be made personally liable for company tax debts by a DPN?

-- What is the ATO’s strategy regarding DPNs?
+- What is the ATO’s actual practice regarding issuing DPNs?

-- When does the 21 days run from?
+- When do the 21 days run from?

-- What is a “Lockdown” Director Penalty Notices?
+- What is a “Lockdown” Director Penalty Notice?

 - Could I get both a 21-Day DPN and a Lockdown DPN?